buckleylab/Buckley_lab_protocols/README.md

 Guidelines for conducting oneself in lab.

 ### [Using the server](./Using_the_server)
-This directory contains information reguarding use of the Buckley Lab server.
+Guidelines and directions for using the Buckley Lab server.

 ### [Lab equipment](./lab_equipment)
 Manuals and protocols for using some of the Buckley Lab equipment including:
  * SpeedVac: Used for DNA concentration

 ### [Previous experiments](./previous_experiments)
-Notes and protocols for past experiments.
+Notes and protocols from past experiments.